jespajo/site/readme.md

 If I save files in `/public/pages/d/`, they automatically get scraped for info and linked [here](http://jespajo.com/d).

-A unique Express template engine replaces specified self-closing tags such as `<directory />` with blocks of html code.
+A unique Express template engine replaces PI nodes (such as `<?directory>`) with blocks of html after running specified processing instructions.

 ### To do